 at Sceaux (1714).

 and his family moved from the Hôtel d'Effiat, to rue Saint-Thomas

 Birth of Rameau's fourth child, a girl called Marie-Alexandrine.

 was appointed Compositeur de la Musique du Cabinet du Roi, and

 given a pension of 2000 pounds.

 this date, Rameau's address mentioned on various publications

-Rameau begins to work on more frivolous work, like opera-ballets
+Rameau began to work on more frivolous works, like opera-ballets

 de Navarre, divertissement composed by Rameau to accompany